galiprandi/tiendanimal/README.md

 ## Features

 - View a list of TODOs from the REST API.
+- Optimistic updates for better user experience when creating or deleting a TODO.
-- Add new TODOs.
+- Add new TODOs with optimistic updates.
-- Delete existing TODOs.
+- Delete existing TODOs with optimistic updates.
 - Pagination for better task management.
 - Error handling and form validation.